About Sardinia, Italy

 Alghero: Alghero is a famous tourist resort situated in the northwestern region of Sardinia.
 Home to some of the most beautiful medieval architecture in the region, the historic center of Alghero is captivating for locals and tourists alike.
 Alghero is also the host of several fascinating natural sights like Neptune’s Grotto, a stalactite cave located amidst the cliffs of Capo Caccia.

 Cagliari: The largest city on the island of Sardinia is Cagliari, home to about 150,000 residents of the island.
 Stretching over 5 miles is Poetto, the city’s largest beach and entertainment district, which overlooks the Golfo degli Angeli, or the Bay of Angels.
-Rich in historical value, Cagliari is the site of the remains of the ancient city of Karalis, as well as the location of many historically significant places of worship like the Basilica of San Saturnino, the Sanctuary of Our Lady of Bonaria and the Chiesa della Purissima.
+Rich in historical value, Cagliari is the site of the remains of the ancient city of Karalis, as well as the home of many historically significant places of worship like the Basilica of San Saturnino, the Sanctuary of Our Lady of Bonaria and the Chiesa della Purissima.

 Luxury Lodging in Sardinia

-Seeking luxury accommodations once your private jet has arrived in Sardinia?
 In Sardinia, there is no shortage of prime accommodation options.
 Here are some of the most luxurious accommodations on this Italian gem:

 - Carlos V Hotel